puppetlabs/bolt/CONTRIBUTING.md

 ## Testing

 Some tests require a Windows VMs or Linux containers.
-For Linux tests (recommended, if you're not sure) `docker-compose up -d` to bring these up with the `docker-compose.yaml` included with the `bolt` gem.
+For Linux tests (recommended, if you're not sure) `docker-compose up -d --build` to bring these up with the `docker-compose.yaml` included with the `bolt` gem.
 For windows tests, execute `vagrant up` to bring these up with the provided Vagrantfile.
 Any tests that require this are tagged with `:winrm` or `:ssh` in rspec.

 To run all tests, run: